 Methadose is a narcotic medicine that may become habit-forming.
 Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Methadose may cause severe and sometimes fatal breathing problems.
 This effect may occur at any time after you take a dose.
 The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

-Accidental swallowing of Methadose may be fatal, especially in children.
+Accidental swallowing of even one dose of Methadose may be fatal, especially in children.
 Keep Methadose out of the reach of children.
 Seek emergency medical care right away if another person swallows Methadose.

 Certain types of severe and sometimes fatal irregular heartbeat (QT prolongation, torsades de pointes) have occurred in patients taking Methadose.
 Tell your doctor right away if you develop an irregular heartbeat.

 Long-term use of Methadose during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

 If Methadose is used to treat narcotic (opioid) addiction, it can only be dispensed through a special program.
 Contact your doctor for instructions.